Read this article summarized with

 Changes: Added torque specs in Step 4.2, clarified lifting fixture positioning

-Without this, multiple versions circulate, operators use outdated procedures, and you get audit findings.
+Without this, multiple versions circulate, operators follow outdated procedures, and audits fail.

 At $35/hour fully loaded labor cost: